Sparen/DanmakufuVideos/README.md

 Of course, the database is incomplete, and that's where you come in!

+# Contributing
+To contribute to this repository, you will need a GitHub account.
+For adding videos and new scripts, it should be relatively simple to simply go to the .json file in question and edit directly on GitHub, and then send a pull request.

+Specific details below:

 ## Scripter Pages - Creation
 * From index.html, there is a link to each scripter page in alphabetical order of preferred nickname/handle.
 * Each scripter has a file/page in `/scripter`, consisting of their name in lowercase with no spaces.
 For example: `sparenofiria.html`.
 These are adjusted from the template (see `scripter/0_template.html`) - changes are made to the title, meta description, keywords, and header, so that the scripter's name is correct.